PROFILE

 FOREIGN RELATIONS

-the United States, Italy, and several other
+relations with the United States, Italy, and

-European nations, including the United Kingdom,
+several other European nations, including the

-Germany, Norway, and the Netherlands, which have
+United Kingdom, Germany, Norway, and the

-the 2001 government crackdown against political
+government crackdown against political

 dissidents and others, the closure of the